kubeflow/community/committee-steering/wg-governance.md

 # Kubeflow Working Group Governance

-This document defines the roles, organizational governance, charter process, and lifecycle of Kubeflow Working Groups (WGs).
+This document defines the requirements, roles, lifecycle, and charter process of Kubeflow Working Groups (WGs).
 A major pillar of the Kubeflow's governance model is WGs.

 Every Kubeflow subproject _MUST_ be owned by a WG, as defined in the [wgs.yaml].

 Each WG defines a [charter](#wg-charter) that links to this document as the default governance.
-A WG _MAY_ record deviations from these defaults in its own charter.

 ## Working Group Requirements